To ensure that you can enjoy the beautiful pieces you sew from our fabrics for as long as possible, we have compiled the best care tips for you.

 -

-Many stains can be removed by exposure to the sun.
-These include tomato stains, carrot stains and stool stains, especially breast milk stool.
-This variant works best when the fabric is hung wet in direct sunlight.
-In summer, a single day is usually enough and the spots have faded.
-However, this method also works in winter, since there is enough UV radiation there too.
-In winter or on hazy days, hang out in the weak (winter) sun for a few days.
+Many stains can be removed by sunlight.
+These include tomato stains, carrot stains, and stool stains, especially breast milk stools.
+This method works best if the fabric is hung wet in direct sunlight.
+In summer, a single day is usually enough for the stains to fade.
+This method also works in winter, as there is still sufficient UV radiation.
+In winter or on hazy days, it may be necessary to hang the fabric in weak (winter) sunlight for several days.

 Chocolate ice cream stains can be rinsed out with warm milk or sparkling water.